Car Accident Seat Belt Injuries

 Product Defect Claims

 In some cases seat belt injuries are caused by manufacturing or design defects in a vehicle.
 When such defects are present, a safety restraint system may not operate as expected and could be a major factor in causing injuries.
 Problems with a vehicle's latches or tension detectors, for example, could cause a seat belt to detach or fail to remain tight during an accident.
-Or, after an accident, such defects could fail to remove slack further exacerbating any injuries.
+Or, after an accident, such defects could fail to remove slack, further exacerbating any injuries.

 Contributory Negligence Issues

-Because seat belts may be the cause of certain injuries during a car accident, those responsible for causing the accident may try to use this to their advantage.
+Because seat belts may be the cause of injuries during a car accident, those responsible for causing the accident may try to use this to their advantage.
 After all, a defendant could argue that a plaintiff was wearing his or her seat belt improperly and that this was the primary cause of any injuries.
-A defendant could also argue that a plaintiff's failure to wear any seat belt which ultimately caused any injuries.
+A defendant could also argue that a plaintiff's failure to wear any seat belt ultimately caused any crash-related injuries.

 Some jurisdictions will allow for these types of contributory negligence arguments.
 If so, this could minimize or even bar a plaintiff's ability to recover for any losses.